iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ninety8point6.patientapp___2.41.1/report.md

 > Not worth it.<br> :date: __2020-10-27 01:36:09__

 > Complete waste of time.
 Just go to urgent care<br> :date: __2020-10-01 22:25:58__

-> It certainly is nothing like Teledoc.
-It was of no help at all and all I needed was help with seasonal allergies.<br> :date: __2020-10-01 12:32:05__